Last Updated on September 23, 2023 by Melissa Reome

 This post is written in partnership with Omaha Steaks.
 Rest assured all opinions are my own.

-A lot of people don’t realize that Omaha Steaks has a wide variety of food besides steak.
+Many people don’t realize that Omaha Steaks has a wide variety of food besides steak.
 They stock a multitude of seafood and fish, pork, chicken, beef, side dishes and even wine and much more.
 The raw shell-on wild Argentinian red shrimp as well as the shell-off option they also carry are simply delicious!
 They taste like a cross between shrimp and lobster and have a texture I love.
 The king crab legs from Omaha Steaks come fully cooked and pre-split so they are much easier to eat.

 The shell-on shrimp from Omaha Steaks are huge.
 You can see how large they are next to my finger in the pictures.
 You can use shell-on or shell-off shrimp for this recipe.